kubernetes/kubernetes/examples/spark/README.md

 zeppelin-controller-ja09s   1/1       Running   0          53s
 ```

-## Step Four: Do something with the cluster
+## Step Five: Do something with the cluster

 Now you have two choices, depending on your predilections.
 You can do something
 graphical with the Spark cluster, or you can stay in the CLI.